Gnomers/KGnomeBot/README.md

 ## What is this Custom Entry Config?
 Custom Entry is a feature that plays a sound when a certain user connects to the voice chat.
-The environment variable CUSTOM_ENTRY_CONFIG expects a JSON as follows:
+The environment variable CUSTOM_ENTRY_CONFIG_BASE64 expects a JSON converted to Base64 as follows:
 ```json
 {
   "data": [